CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed a bug where after climbing a ladder you are teleported back to where you got on.
 - Fixed a bug where after getting off a ladder your character will no longer visibly turn.
 - Fixed a bug which occasionally made it difficult to pick up an item that was sitting on top of a container.
+- Fixed a bug which caused third-person scopes to incorrectly render while in first person.